ankitects/anki-manual/src/deck-options.md

 The v3 scheduler includes learning cards with a 1+ day delay in the review count, so those learning cards will be subject to the daily limit.

+### Per Deck Daily Limits

+Fom version 5 it is possible to use the same preset for different decks / subdecks, with customized limits for each one of them.
+This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on sub-decks when you have many nested decks.

+The options are:

+- Preset: The limit is shared with all decks using this preset.
+- This deck: The limit is specific to this deck.
+- Today only: Make a temporary change to this deck's limit.

 ## New Cards

 The settings in this section only affect new cards and cards in initial